File Synchronization Best Practices

 - NEVER use the OpenIn feature and then use the Save As to save the file as a new file.
 The app is not watching for the new file and so it will not upload it, it is only watching the original one that was open via the OpenIn.
 If the new file is saved to the sync folder then eventually it will sync to Samepage but that that will only be when the app next scans that folder and locates the file as a new file.

-- REMEMBER: when files are synced locally whatever you do to those files locally affects those same files in the cloud and Samepage.
-Namely, if you delete a file locally it will be deleted from the cloud and from Samepage.
+- REMEMBER: when files are synced locally whatever you do to those files locally affects those same files in the cloud, in Samepage, and on every other device that has that same set of files synced.
+Namely, if you delete a file locally it will be deleted EVERYWHERE, from the cloud, from Samepage and from all other devices that have that same set of files synced

-- If you do see SyncedFolderName and SyncedFolderName(2) folders on your machine -- do not panic -- it just means that the sync was turned off for a period of time and rather than deleting SyncedFolderName we create another folder, rename it SyncedFolderName(2) and begin to sync the files to the SyncedFolderName(2) folder
+- If you do see SyncedFolderName and SyncedFolderName(2) folders on your computer -- do not panic -- it just means that the sync was interrupted or turned off for a period of time, and rather than deleting the original content we simply created another folder, named it SyncedFolderName(2) and begin to sync the files to the SyncedFolderName(2) folder so that you would have a clean set of files to work with